The M.C.M. program prepares

 complete the program in 18 to 24 months.

 Courses in the program are offered on campus, online, hybrid, and on weekends.
 This provides students the flexibility to complete a degree while also working.
-Over 60 percent of M.C.M. students work full time.
+Over 60 percent of M.C.M. students work full time or part time.

 The M.C.M. program requires the successful completion of a minimum of 36 credits.
-This includes completion of a four-course core (12 credits) and eight elective courses (24 credits).
+This includes completion of a five program core courses (12 credits) and eight elective courses (24 credits).

 For full-time students, the degree typically requires four semesters of study (9 credits per semester); 12 credits per semester is the maximum course load.
 The program is frequently pursued on a part-time basis.
 Most part-time students enroll in two to three courses per semester, which can be managed while working full time.

 Students may transfer up to 6 credits of graduate coursework toward the degree when: (a) the credits were earned within the past five years; (b) the coursework translates directly to the student's development and preparation in the M.C.M program; and (c) the student achieved a grade of B or above in the coursework.
-To request transfer of credits, students must (1) submit to the program director a cover letter identifying the credits and explaining why the courses are relevant to the M.C.M. degree and their professional goals; (2) attach to the cover letter a syllabus for each course the student requests to transfer; (3) complete a transfer request form; and (4) submit official transcripts from the transferring institution.
+To request transfer of credits, students must (1) submit to the program director a cover letter identifying the credits and explaining why the courses are relevant to the M.C.M. degree and their professional goals; (2) attach to the cover letter a syllabus for each course the student requests to transfer; and (3) submit official transcripts from the transferring institution.
 Once approved, copies of the transcript and transfer request form will be sent to the Graduate Registrar for inclusion on the student's Rutgers transcript.
-Requests for transfer credits should be submitted after the completion of 12 credits at Rutgers.
-Practicums and independent studies cannot be transferred.

-Current students wanting to take master's courses outside the program must have the approval of the director of the program.
-Prior to registering for the outside class, students should provide a copy of the course syllabus, a brief statement on how the class aligns with academic/professional goals, and approval from an academic adviser or concentration coordinator.
+Current students wanting to take master's courses outside the program must have the approval of the Director of the program.
+Prior to registering for the outside class, students should provide a copy of the course syllabus and a brief statement on how the class aligns with academic/professional goals.
 Students are responsible for reaching out to external program/faculty to obtain permission to take the class.
-In all cases, every student must earn at least 30 credits within the M.C.M. program, and a total of 36 credits must be applied to earn the degree, including transfer credits.
+In all cases, every student must earn at least 30 credits within the M.C.M. program, and a total of 36 credits must be applied to earn the degree, including transfer credits. (limited to 6 credits)

 There are no language or mathematics requirements for this degree.